-See section: B.1.21 Compliant Partially compliant Explanation Not applicable
+See section:

-18. The Secretary should take care to ensure that the board's actions:
+B.1.21

-- a) Adhere to the spirit and letter of laws and their implementing regulations, including those issued by regulatory agencies; - b) Comply with the company Articles of Incorporation and the Rules of the General Shareholders' Meeting, the Board of Directors and others; - c) Are informed by those good governance recommendations of the Unified Code that the company has subscribed to.
+- 18. The Secretary should take care to ensure that the board's actions: - a) Adhere to the spirit and letter of laws and their implementing regulations, including those issued by regulatory agencies; - b) Comply with the company Articles of Incorporation and the Rules of the General Shareholders' Meeting, the Board of Directors and others; - c) Are informed by those good governance recommendations of the Unified Code that the company has subscribed to.